 The royal sword - akofena depicts the authority of an installed chief.
-According to the narration of one chief, when used by sub-chiefs, the sword affirms their loyalty to a newly installed chief.
+When used by sub-chiefs, the sword affirms their loyalty to a newly installed chief.
 This symbol of loyalty is reciprocated by the paramount chief to his sub-chiefs through the use of the same akofena.
 One respondent retorted that the sword in this sense becomes an insignia of exchange of loyalty among the chiefs.
 The royal akofena are made with either solely or combination of silver, bronze, copper or gold metals.
 In some jurisdictions, the sword may be given to the royal messenger to summon a subordinate or subject.
 The Akrafo are mostly seen with the Afena on most ceremonial occasions.
 Surprisingly, the sword of authority has no cutting edge.
 In expression, one elder clarifies that;